 As I mentioned before, there are many cracks and small rocks on the road and sidewalks.
 To surpass them, you’ll need to go faster on these cracks because it will help you float right over the cracks.
 Plus, you can bend your knees to go over them easily.
 This makes it a lot easier.

 But, make sure, don’t go slow.
-If you go slow, the cracks are going to catch your wheels and you’ll get stuck over there.
+If you go slow, the cracks will catch your wheels and you’ll get stuck over there.

 #3.
 Don’t Walk on the Road